Charles-Rocke/ReducerReview/README.md

 **function reducer():** takes in the current state and an action ( reducer(currentState, action) )

+- is a pure function and has **NO SIDE EFFECTS** and **CANNOT MUTATE STATE** but only returns new state
+- an action is typically an object that describes how to update state with a type and a payload
 - the idea of the reducer function ( 'function reducer(currentState, action)' ) is to take the current state + the action and the result (=), will be the next state
 - when returning new state, you want to keep the same shape.
 So if the state is an object you will spread the object and add the value that will be overridden and changed. for ex. if the state contained a count and a step {count: 0, step: 1} and we wanted to change the count, this is how we would do it: